 All admitted students are automatically considered for merit scholarships, which will be announced on March 17th.

-The Financial Aid office emails estimates of financial aid packages to those who have completed their FAFSA and U-M Institutional Application.
+In April, the Financial Aid office emails estimates of financial aid packages to those who have completed their FAFSA and U-M Institutional Application.

 Admissions Scholarship Offers

 Coming March 17th: Merit scholarship announcements.
 All admitted students are automatically considered for Admissions merit scholarship monies.
 If you don't receive an email, you may check back with us in April at firstname.lastname@example.org